crystallabs/virtualtime/README.md

 "omitted" (i.e. "not on", like on weekends, individual holidays dates, certain times of day, etc.), and a rule which specifies what to do if an event falls on an omitted date or time &mdash;
-it can still be "on", or ignored, or scheduled some time before, or some time after.
+it can still be "on", or ignored, or re-scheduled to some time before, or some time after.

 Here is a simple example from the examples/ folder to begin with, with comments: